Ayush021-Dev/Kwikpic.exe/README.md

-# 📸 Face Organizer
+# 📸  Kwikpic- Face Organizer

-**Face Organizer** is a smart desktop photo management tool that automatically organizes your image collections using face detection and recognition.
-Similar to Google Photos — but fully offline and privacy-respecting — this app clusters photos by person, filters out blurry images, and continuously monitors folders for changes.
+**Kwikpic** is a smart desktop photo management tool that automatically organizes your image collections using face detection and recognition.
+Inspired by the already existing Kwikpic app which is made for android phones — fully offline and privacy-respecting — this app clusters photos by person, filters out blurry images, and continuously monitors folders for changes.
 It runs silently in the background and is packaged as a standalone `.exe` for easy use on Windows systems.

 ---